ncfavier/config/README.md

 ---------------

 <sup id=almost>[†](#top-almost)</sup> things currently not managed by this repository include:
-- partition layouts, disk encryption
+- partition layouts, disk encryption and formatting
 - GPG private keys (used to decrypt secrets in this repository)
 - local git checkouts
 - Thunderbird configuration